Best Cities for Black Professionals [2025]

 Dallas, Texas cityscape with blue sky at sunset, Texas

-After briefly getting knocked out of 5th position last year, Dallas is back in our #5 spot this year, knocking Palm Bay, FL out of our more recent top rankings.
-With a final score of 58.99, Dallas, TX rose in position due its #5 rank for Black Community & Representation, and its #7 for Economic Opportunities for Black Professionals.
-However, it only saw a #39 for Housing Opportunities for Black Professionals.
-Overall, Dallas, TX saw an impressive rank of #7 for Business Environment for Black Professionals.
+After briefly getting knocked out of fifth position last year, Dallas is back in our No. 5 spot this year, knocking Palm Bay, Florida, out of our more recent top rankings.
+With a final score of 58.99, Dallas rose in position due to its No. 5 ranking for the Black community and representation, as well as its No. 7 ranking for both business environment and economic opportunities for Black professionals.
+However, it only saw a No. 39 ranking for housing opportunities for Black professionals.

-Compared to other Texas metros, Dallas is more expensive than other areas, but also offers a promising job market, which could make it easier for Black professionals to find promising career opportunities.
-Currently, Dallas holds a 93% Black employment rate and a $43,632 median income for Black Workers, which is higher than many metro areas, but still significantly lower than the median U.S. household income.
+Compared to other Texas metros, Dallas is more expensive than other areas, but it also offers a promising job market, which could make it easier for Black professionals to find promising career opportunities.
+Currently, Dallas holds a 93% Black employment rate and a $43,632 median income for Black professionals, which, while higher than many metro areas, is still significantly lower than the median U.S. household income.

-Similar to Houston, Dallas also ranks lower overall in Black population share at 18%.
-Although there were some decline in the share of careers of lawyers, teachers, and managers who are Black, the share of businesses that are Black-Owned climbed to 19%, reflecting a 1% increase since last year.
-From the Pan-African Connection Bookstore Art Gallery and Resource Centere to soul food at Brunchaholics, Dallas offers something for everyone!
+Similar to Houston, Dallas also ranks lower overall in terms of Black population share, at 18%.
+Although there was a decline in the share of careers held by Black lawyers, teachers, and managers, the share of businesses owned by Black individuals climbed to 19%, reflecting a 1% increase since last year.
+From the Pan-African Connection Bookstore and Resource Center to soul food at Brunchaholics, Dallas offers something for everyone.

 Black Population Share18%